Celebrating 27 Years as One of The South's Finest Inns

 Ms. Glenny was somewhat of an artist.
 According to her grandson she had hand painted wash basins in each room.

 In 1912 Phineas T. Swett purchased the home and 5 Ojo became their family homestead for the next 70 years.
 The property then changed hands a number of times until Ms. Paula Kirby Adkins acquired the Inn in 1990 and ran it as a bed and breakfast for the next 13 years.
-In 2003, Jan and Richard Grinnell bought the property and continue to operate it as a premier Eureka Springs bed & breakfast.
+In 2003, Jan and Richard Grinnell bought the property and continued to operate it as a premier Eureka Springs bed & breakfast until they sold it in November 2014.

 It is interesting to note that Ojo Street is only the distance between the two telephone poles in front of the house and the only property on Ojo Street is 5 Ojo.